 From ancient forests to a coastline etched with quiet coves and white-sand beaches, Northland is a place of contrasts.
 It’s tranquil and unhurried – a place where you can spend days sailing amid unpopulated islands and then dine at a marina restaurant.
-In a region dense with history, the line between past and present thins in forests that have stood for millennia and on harbours where settlers first dipped oars many centuries ago.
+In a region dense with history, the line between past and present thins in forests that have stood for millennia and on harbours where some of the first people to arrive in Aotearoa New Zealand first dipped paddles many centuries ago.

 Mangawhai White-sand beaches just 90 minutes’ drive from Auckland.
 Waipu Country village with a Scottish flavour.
 Whangarei NZ’s northernmost city.
 Tutukaka Gateway to the Poor Knights Islands.
 Kawakawa Famous for its Hundertwasser-designed public toilets.
 Paihia Base for exploring the Bay of Islands.
 Opua Main marina in the Bay of Islands.
 Waitangi Home to the Waitangi Treaty Grounds.
 Kerikeri History, fresh produce and craft galleries.
 Kaitaia Last major town before Cape Reinga.
 Ahipara Southern end of Ninety Mile Beach.
 Omapere & Opononi Hokianga villages popular for beach holidays.
 Dargaville Main centre on Northland’s west coast.
 Matakohe Visit the Kauri Museum.